 U.S. Veteran Ted Dunn launched a new career as an entrepreneur after a 30-year career with General Motors.
 Ted is the inventor of a multi-purpose trailer hitch that provides a one-stop hook-up.
 With the help of TNECD's BERO office, Ted was able to successfully launch his product.

 Native West Tennessean Ted Dunn, is an eight-year veteran of the United States Marine Core and a 30-year retiree from General Motors.

 After a fulfilling career, Ted turned to a new line of work.
 He has recently launched a multi-purpose trailer hitch that provides a one-stop hook-up - called the D-Wyng.
-As inventor, designer and engineer of the D-Wyng, Ted turned to the ECD BERO office to secure funding for the manufacture and marketing of the product.
+As inventor, designer and engineer of the D-Wyng, Ted turned to the TNECD BERO office to secure funding for the manufacture and marketing of the product.